Customers

 Nurturing and Certifying Internal Auditors at Suppliers

-To foster voluntary quality improvement efforts of suppliers, we are nurturing and certifying internal auditors at suppliers satisfying our criteria.
-Through these activities, we foster a culture in which suppliers work autonomously to maintain and improve their quality assurance systems and foster quality assurance on their own.
+To foster voluntary quality improvement efforts of suppliers, we are nurturing and certifying internal auditors at suppliers who satisfy our criteria.
+After certification, these auditors conduct effective internal audits and use the results to maintain and enhance their quality assurance systems.
+We continuously support this initiative and encourage suppliers to foster a culture of working autonomously to improve their quality assurance systems.

 Promoting Human Resources and Workplace Development